mbuffa/bevy-game-bits/README.md

 Welcome!

 This repository contains my experiments with the Bevy Engine.
-My goal is to learn the engine by building simple games after building precise game mechanics.
+My goal is to learn how to use the engine by building simple games, after building precise game mechanics.

 ## Running examples